“Vaginal dryness may be a problem for women at any age, although it occurs more frequently in older women, particularly after menopause”.1

 What may cause vaginal dryness?

 In Looking After Yourself: Sex and Relationships – What Can Affect Your Sex Life?
-Dry Vagina and Pain During Sex the (Australian) Jean Hailes for Women’s Health (JH) explain:
+Dry Vagina and Pain During Sex the (Australian) Jean Hailes for Women’s Health (JH) note:

 “The loss of oestrogen at menopause causes changes in the tissues of your vagina and vulva.
 This means your vagina becomes drier and less elastic, which can lead to vaginal irritation, vaginal atrophy and pain during sex”.6